 – They cannot be created on full-text Indexes.

-Let us write simple SELECT statement on the table where we created Filtered Index.
+Let us write a simple SELECT statement on the table where we created a Filtered Ix.

 Now we will see the Execution Plan and compare the performance before and after the Filtered Index was created on Employee table.

-If we have table with thousands of records and we are only concern with very few rows in our query we should use Filtered Index.
+If we have a table with thousands of records and we are only concern with very few rows in our query we should use Filtered Ix.

-A filtered Index is an optimized non clustered Index which is one of the great performance improvements in SQL SERVER 2008 reducing the Index storage cost and reduces maintenance cost.
+A Filtered Index is an optimized non clustered Index which is one of the great performance improvements in SQL SERVER reducing the Index storage cost and reduces maintenance cost.